-Time Period Activity Purpose Output Approval Regulatory acceptance of the Environment Implementation Plans (IPs) prepared and available to support OSMP.
+Time Period Activity Purpose Output Approval Regulatory acceptance of the Environment Implementation Plans (IPs) are prepared and made available to support OSMP.
 Operational and Scientific Monitoring Studies defined.
 OSMP and IPs.
 Plan(s).
-Ensure availability of human resources, logistics and scientific equipment to implement OSMP if required.
+Ensure the availability of human resources, logistics and scientific equipment to implement OSMP if required.
 'Readiness' for initiation of OSMP field activities if required.
-Resources under existing agreements (people, equipment, plant), and confirmation that competent persons (PIs) are aware of OSMP responsibilities.
+Resources under existing agreements (people, equipment, plant) and confirmation that competent persons (Pls) are aware of OSMP responsibilities.
 Readiness Capacity available and enhanced if and where required.
-Pool of resources for monitoring team identified and provided with a contract calloff.
+The pool of resources for the monitoring team was identified, and a contract call-off was provided.
 'Readiness' for a timely response upon notification of OSMP mobilisation.
-Timely mobilisation of environmental monitoring teams in event of a Level 2 or Level 3 hydrocarbon release.
-Monitoring Post-spill, pre-exposure (Type I and Type II - as triggered) Mobilisation of monitoring team and implementation of OSMP (Type I and Type II - as triggered).
+Timely mobilisation of environmental monitoring teams in the event of a Level 2 or Level 3 hydrocarbon release.
+Monitoring Post-spill, pre-exposure (Type I and Type II - as Mobilisation of the monitoring team and implementation of OSMP (Type I and Type II - as triggered).
 Operational monitoring studies (Type I) to inform response planning and management of a hydrocarbon spill.
-Data, notifications, and reports to inform response team to the required response planning and management (Type I). anggerea, Collection of reactive baseline data in scientific monitoring studies (Type II - as triggered).
-Condition of environmental values established at start of hydrocarbon spill prior to hydrocarbon exposure (Type II - as triggered).
+Data, notifications, and reports will inform the response team about the required response planning and management (Type I). triggered) Collection of reactive baseline data in scientific monitoring studies (Type II - as triggered).
+The condition of environmental values is established at the start of the hydrocarbon spill before hydrocarbon exposure (Type II - as triggered).
 Post-exposure (Type I and Type II - as triggered) Continued implementation of OSMP (Type I and Type II - as triggered).
 Operational monitoring studies (Type I) to inform response planning and management of hydrocarbon spill and scientific monitoring studies to monitor impact to environmental sensitivities.
 Data, notifications, and reports to inform response planning and management (Type I) and to monitor impact to environmental sensitivities (Type II - as triggered).
 Collate and assess existing baseline data for environmental sensitivities (Type II - as triggered).
 Acquisition of existing data to establish baseline condition of environmental sensitivities and identify gaps in baseline data to be acquired for scientific monitoring (Type II - as triggered).
-Database of available baseline data established, plan for acquisition of baseline data gaps formulated (Type II - as triggered).
-Cease operational (Type I) monitoring when termination criteria met.
-Cessation of response planning and management because environmental sensitivities no longer at risk from additional hydrocarbon impacts.
+A database of available baseline data has been established, and a plan for acquiring baseline data gaps has been formulated (Type II-as triggered).
+Cease operational (Type I) monitoring when termination criteria are met.
+The cessation of response planning and management is necessary because environmental sensitivities are no longer at risk from additional hydrocarbon impacts.
 Data/information collated to date for both Type I and Type II to inform Type II Hind-cast modelling.
 Long-Term Monitoring Continued implementation of OSMP (Type I only).
 Scientific monitoring studies to monitor impact/recovery to environmental sensitivities.
-Data and reports to monitor impact / recovery to environmental sensitivities (Type II).
+Data and reports to monitor impact/recovery to environmental sensitivities (Type II).

 Time Period Activity Purpose Output (Type II) Cease scientific (Type II) monitoring when termination criteria are met.
-Cessation of monitoring because environmental sensitivities completely / sufficiently recovered from hydrocarbon impacts.
+The cessation of monitoring is justified when the environmental sensitivities have completely / sufficiently recovered from hydrocarbon impacts.
 Final Reports.

-Figure 2-3: Diagram of decision tree for the overall implementation of the Operational (Type I) monitoring program
+Figure 2-2: Diagram of decision tree for the overall implementation of the Operational (Type I) monitoring program

-Figure 2-4: Diagram of decision tree for the overall implementation of the scientific (Type II) monitoring program
+Figure 2-3: Diagram of decision tree for the overall implementation of the scientific (Type II) monitoring program